On This Page:

 I have a student who is working on an Incomplete.
 How can the student get access to my Moodle course?

 - To allow a student to access a Moodle course from a previous semester that is currently unavailable to students, do not reopen the course for all students.
-Rather, you can give a particular student who had been enrolled in the course a special role, Student - with Incomplete.
+You can give a particular student who had been enrolled in the course a special role, Student - with Incomplete.
 See Assign Roles to Individuals in your Moodle Course.

 - To enroll a student with an Incomplete in a current semester's course so that the student can participate in activities with the current semester's students, complete the Request Contributor Access form.